Phase 1 Foundations: What to Handle Before the Student Loans

 These steps are short.
 Some of them are purely administrative and take an afternoon.
 Build your safety net and then knock out loans.

-Step 1: Save Your First $1,000
+Step 1: Save a Starter Buffer

 What's a high-yield savings account?

-A traditional savings account at a big bank like Chase or Bank of America typically earns somewhere between 0.01% and 0.10% APY (annual percentage yield - the interest rate you earn on a deposit over a year).
+A traditional savings account at a big bank like Chase or Bank of America typically earns somewhere between 0.01% and 0.10% APY (annual percentage yield, the interest rate you earn on a deposit over a year).
 On $1,000, that's roughly a dollar of interest per year.
 It's not a savings strategy; it's a place to park cash while the bank uses it.

 A high-yield savings account (HYSA) is a savings account offered primarily by online banks that pays meaningfully more.
 As of June 2026, top HYSAs are paying around 4.0–4.2% APY.
 On $1,000 that's $40 per year.
 On a $15,000 emergency fund, it's $600.
 The money is still FDIC-insured up to $250,000 and can easily be transferred to your checking account, it just puts free money back in your pocket every month.